Romans 10:16

 small: perhaps only a fraction of one percent of the total population of the

 world.
 But the number or the percentage is never given.
-That’s probably because
+That is probably

-the door is always open for more to be saved: should they change and choose to
+because the door is always open for more to be saved: should they change and

-go towards God instead of going away from Him.
-But even a fraction of one
+choose to go towards Jesus Christ instead of going away from Him.
+But even a

-percent of the total population of the world is a lot of people.
-That would
+fraction of one percent of the total population of the world is a lot of

-still be millions of people.
-When you consider that there are between 2 and 3
+people.
+That would still be millions of people.
+When you consider that there

-billion people in the world, a fraction of one percent equals millions of
+are between 7 and 8 billion people in the world, a fraction of one percent

 After Peter made his confession that Jesus